Human Body Cavities

 Should the intestinal loops fail to return to the developing body after the physiological umbilical hernia, a portion of the abdominal viscera may remain in a hernial sac in the umbilical cord.
 This is referred to as an omphalocele, or an umbilical cord hernia.

 In the event of an umbilical cord hernia, other malformations are present in 40% of cases, often right lateral laparoschisis (abdominal wall defect).
-This means that abdominal organs are protruding from the right side of the body, are uncovered and usually infected – and careful operation is imperative.
+This means that abdominal organs are protruding from the right side of the body, are uncovered and usually infected, and a careful operation is imperative.

 If a great amount of the intestine is outside the abdominal cavity, or if the child has a very small abdomen, it is possible to first tend to the intestinal loops with a sterile plastic bag.
 This is then placed over the child’s stomach so that gravity slowly draws the intestinal loops back into the abdomen.
 The gap in the abdominal wall is then surgically sealed.

 A protrusion of the small intestinal wall may remain on the individual as a remnant of the omphalomesenteric duct.
-This is the case for one to two percent of the population, more frequently men.
+This is the case for 1 or 2% of the population, more frequently men.

 Due to the embryonically early formation of the omphalomesenteric duct, the Meckel’s diverticulum (as its remnant) usually not only receives intestinal mucous – in over 50% of cases, gastral mucous cells, cells from the large intestine and cells from the pancreas are also possible.